Characterizing the Multiclass Learnability of Forgiving 0-1 Loss Functions: Setup

 \section{Setup}

-Let us have an output space $\Y$, $|\Y| = k$ (without loss of generality, we assume that $\Y = [k]$).
-We analyze loss functions $\ell$ that satisfy the following constraints: \begin{enumerate} \item $\forall y_1,y_2 \in \Y$, $\ell(y_1,y_2) \in \{0,1\}$ \item $\forall y_1,y_2 \in \Y$, $\ell(y_1,y_2)= \ell(y_2, y_1)$ \item $\forall y_1,y_2 \in \Y$, $\sigma(y_1)\not\subset \sigma(y_2)$.
-We note $\subset$ means \textit{strict} subset, thus we do allow equalities. \item $\forall y \in \Y, \ell(y,y) = 0$ \end{enumerate} \citet{hopkins2022realizable} have showed that one can have a realizable learner that is not agnosticly learnable in multiclass settings that do not have the identity of indiscernibles.
+Let us have an output space $\mcZ$ and label space $\Y$.
+We analyze loss functions $\ell$ that satisfy the following constraints: \begin{itemize} \item $\ell: \mcZ \times \Y \rightarrow \{0,1\}$. \item $|\sigma(\mcZ)|< \infty$ \item $\forall z_1,z_2 \in \mcZ$, $\sigma(z_1)\not\subset \sigma(z_2)$.
+We note $\subset$ means \textit{strict} subset; we do allow equalities. \end{itemize} \citet{hopkins2022realizable} have showed that one can have a realizable learner that is not agnosticly learnable in multiclass settings that do not have the identity of indiscernibles.
 The example they show relies on the loss function taking 3 values, $0$, $1$, and $c$.
 Thus, assumption \#$1$ allows our loss functions can only take values of $0$ or $1$, and our results show that this is sufficient to have both agnostic and realizable learnability.
-Assumption \#$2$ is done for ease of mathematical analysis, but we conjecture it is not needed.
-Assumption \#$3$ is here as the problem does not make intuitive sense without it.
-If the outputs that $y_1$ takes no loss on is strictly contained in the outputs $y_2$ takes no loss on (i.e. $\sigma(y_1) \subset \sigma(y_2)$), why would one ever want to output $y_1$?
-It would always be objectively better to output $y_2$.
-Thus, without loss of generality, we assume this does not happen as otherwise we can just replace all instances of $y_1$ with $y_2$ in our hypothesis class.
-Finally, assumption \#4 is used so that our loss is actually at least as forgiving as the normal 0-1 loss.